Al-Watan (Palestine): al-Risala

 Subsequently, Hamas affiliate Islamic Salvation Party began publishing al-Risala ('The Message') on 1 January 1997, which while critical of the PA, avoided issues considered too incendiary.
 Hamas official Ghazi Hamad, chief editor of al-Watan, became head of al-Risala.

-Al-Risala was closed by the Palestinian Authority repeatedly by the PA for its criticism of Yasir Arafat at the Oslo peace process.
+Al-Risala was closed repeatedly by the Palestinian Authority for its criticism of Yasir Arafat at the Oslo peace process.
 In 1997, it was shut down by the PA after it published an article on Egypt's support of the PA deemed offensive to Egyptian president Hosni Mubarak.
 Supreme Court Chief Justice Qusai Abdallah was forced to resign in January 1998 after giving an interview to al-Risala.
 In 2004, al-Risala was described as the main opposition newspaper in Gaza against the PA.

 In 2011, the Palestinian Authority barred pro-Hamas publications like al-Risala and As'ada magazine from being brought into the West Bank and did not permit the publications to operate bureaus in the area.
 The bans were criticized by Human Rights Watch.